 The early game performance showed us the upside of Brian Flores.
 Clearly a meticulous preparer this bodes well for the Dolphins going forward.
 However, the inability to make adjustments in the second half is a huge concern.
 Injuries can be used as an excuse somewhat on defence, but this is the second week in a row the team has fallen off a cliff in the second half.

 Progress has definitely been made by the coaching staff over the first 7 games of the season.
-When we look back to the humiliating blowout loss to the Ravens in week one, the team is almost unrecognisable.
+When we look back to the humiliating Dolphins struggles in the blowout loss to the Ravens in week one, the team is almost unrecognisable.

 However, real progress will only be made if the team dramatically improves its talent evaluation process, and begins drafting more consistently.